PaulKinlan/paul.kinlan.me/content/en/2011-07-01-web-intents-a-fresh-look.markdown

 users preferred choice of service.</p>

 <p>After some conversations, <a href="/so-what-is-happening-with-web-intents">I moved to try and support Web Introducer</a> as a
 specification over Web Intents.
-For one reason or another this didn&rsquo;t quite work out so I decided to plug away at revising the WebIntents work that I started back in November.</p>
+For one reason or another this didn't quite work out so I decided to plug away at revising the WebIntents work that I started back in November.</p>